Key Takeaways

 Juvenile Dependency Court

 If one or both parents struggle with substance abuse, are abusive, are involved with criminal activity, or are otherwise unfit, the Juvenile Court may step in and terminate parental rights.

-The court can award sole custody to one parent.
+Ideally, the court will award sole custody to one parent.
 However, if both parents get cut off, the child becomes the legal ward of the state and can be adopted without consent from the parents.

 Stepping Away